itsDZhang/HackPrinceton-SchedulerPro/README.md

 # HackPrinceton-SchedulerPro

 ## Inspiration
-Ever wanted to send a message to your friend through Alexa?
+Ever wanted to send a message to your friend through Alexa? <br>
 Ever wanted Alexa to make up a schedule for you?
+What about texting you it?<br>
-Ever wanted Alexa to note down your tasks that have a deadline?
+Ever wanted Alexa to note down your tasks that have a deadline?<br>

 ## What it does
-Sends message to your friend without you touching your phone.
+Sends message to your friend without you touching your phone.<br>
-Creates the most optimal schedule for you.
+Creates the most optimal schedule for you.<br>
-Notes down all the tasks and deadlines you have.
+Notes down all the tasks and deadlines you have.<br>

 ## Challenges I ran into
 Preparing for this hackathon, I wanted to test out if I am able to create a working project from scratch while learning a new software.
 I was also determined to complete this hackathon without a team.
 I experienced a lot of stress, fustration, sleep derivation, and the sense of giving up.
 However, I pushed through and resulted in an Alexa skill that does a number of functionalities to improve quality of daily lives.